softbankrobotics-labs/MultiChannelDetectionLibrary/README.md

 ## Application

+This repository contains the library and a sample app to explain how to use it.
-Pepper Covid Assistant is a application for Pepper to prevent and inform about the Covid19 and show a use case of the mask detection library
+Pepper Covid Assistant is an application for Pepper to prevent and inform about the Covid19 and show a use case of the MultiChannelDetection library.

 ## Features